laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 When a light program is active but one or more LED have been used already by another light program of higher priority, the light program will still continue to run but any setting of LED values and fade times will not be carried out.

 It is therefore important for light programs to be implemented with awareness that higher priority light programs may re-assign LED brightness and fade values (see later sections).
-As such every light program should always set fade and light values and not rely that it has set a certain value earlier, as the values may have been overwritten by another light program executing at higher priority.
+As such every light program should always set fade and light values in a loop and not rely that it has set a certain value earlier, as the values may have been overwritten by another light program executing at higher priority.

 ## Statements